 3Save as - menu item q Sub menu item

-Save file flow:

-Saving the file name with no extention, will save the file with the corect extention, as in the folowing pictures.
-The result is – that open file will view the file and file will be opened with no issues:

-4save asm file - test5 - with no extension

-5The file was saved corectly - as test5.asm[Viewdlated by the open file ]

-6Editor window

-The editor window – contains window with editor for the ASM code.

 Window (or frame) to display processor registers (PC, SP and RA) and outcome indicators (C, N, Z and V).
 These records will be updated either by the execution of the instructions or because the user modifies the content.
-You should view / edit both binary and hexadecimal.

 In the current version – the edit of the values is done currently in hexadecimal.